Reading Time: 7 minutes

 Yes, by creating cardboard spawn.
 Place harvested stem butts from your Wood blewits mushroom in damp cardboard and wait for colonization, which takes about 2 weeks.
 Use this cardboard spawn in raised beds, layering it between the substrate to propagate more mushrooms.

-A field blewit mushroom is another common name for Clitocybe nuda, a mushroom known for its distinctive lilac to purple cap and gills.
+A field blewit mushroom is another common name for Clitocybe nuda, a mushroom with distinctive lilac to purple cap and gills.

-Field blewit liquid culture is used to inoculate grain spawn which is then transferred to substrate such as hardwood chips and straw.
-This method promotes faster colonization and growth of the mushrooms.
-It is recommended to transfer grain spawn to some sterile sawdust and then spread outdoors though as grains can easily be eaten by birds before they have time to establish themselves and sawdust does not get eaten by pests or insects.
-We recommend buying sawdust spawn and using that in your garden.
-Do not break the sawdust spawn too much and keep them in clumps as they remain more vigorous like that.
+Field blewit liquid culture is used to inoculate grain spawn and then transferred to substrates such as hardwood chips and straws.
+This method causes the mushrooms to colonize and grow faster.
+We recommend that you transfer grain spawn to some sterile sawdust and then spread it outdoors.
+Grains can easily be eaten by birds before they have time to establish themselves but sawdust does not get eaten by pests or insects.
+We recommend buying sawdust spawn and using it in your garden.
+Do not break the sawdust spawn too much.
+Keep them in clumps, they remain more robust that way.

 Field blewits can be incorporated into various recipes.
 They are particularly popular in dishes like mushroom stroganoff and can be sautéed with herbs such as sage and tarragon for added flavor.